beomjookim/beomjookim/README.md

 ### <div align="center">Currently majoring Computer Science & Engineering @ UCLA and truely love it! ️‍</div>

-- empty
+- TBD

-- empty
+- TBD

-- empty
+- TBD

 - ⚡ Fun fact: **Used to be a student-athlete soccer player for the whole school days.
 Let's play ⚽ together, I'm down always :)**